Notification

 Only Digital copy available, please use the “Free Download” option to access publication.

-Provides supporting notes to the published 1:250 000 scale geological mapsheet series, including summaries of the geology, stratigraphy and tectonics.
-Price includes a copy of published map.
 The COOBER PEDY 1 :250 000 geological map sheet lies in the northwestern part of central South Australia, about 750 km northwest of Adelaide.
 It is bounded by latitudes 29°S and 30°S and by longitudes 133°30'E and 135°E. The only substantial settlement is the township of Coober Pedy, famous for its precious opal.
 It is located near the extreme northeastern corner of the map and in 1980 had a population of about 5 000.
 There are four pastoral leases: Commonwealth Hill, Mabel Creek, Ingomar, and McDouall Peak.
 These properties, except Mabel Creek, are sheep grazing areas and are located south of the Dog Proof Fence.

 Copley - Explanatory Notes